Decision-making with Speculative Opponent Models: Conclusion and Future Work

+{This argument is supported by the results that DOMAC has the lowest entropy in Figure \ref{12:c} and highest average episode rewards in Figure \ref{fig5} and Figure \ref{fig6}.
+Furthermore, note that both OMAC and DMAC can also obtain a policy with a very low entropy after training.
+However, their expected returns are still lower than DOMAC, which means the actions they output with high confidence are not as good as those output by DOMAC.
+This implies that the integration of OMA and CDC is essential for our algorithm.}

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-This paper proposes a distributional opponent model aided actor-critic (DOMAC) algorithm by incorporating the distributional RL and imaginary opponent models into the actor-critic framework.
-In DOMAC, the imaginary opponent models receive as input the controlled agents' local observations which realizes the opponent modeling when opponents' information are unavailable.
+This paper proposes a distributional opponent model aided actor-critic (DOMAC) algorithm by incorporating the distributional RL and speculative opponent models into the actor-critic framework.
+In DOMAC, the speculative opponent models take as input the controlled agents' local observations, which realizes the opponent {modelling} when opponents' information is unavailable.
 With the guide of the distributional critic, we manage to train the actor and opponent models effectively.
 Extensive experiments demonstrate that DOMAC not only obtains a higher average return but also achieves a faster convergence speed.
-The ablation studies and the baselines OMAC and DMAC prove that the OMA and CDC are both essential parts of our algorithm in the sense that the CDC leads to a higher-quality OMA and in turn, the better OMA helps to improve the overall performance.
-Based on our above analysis, the proposed integration of OMA and CDC has the potential to improve the performance of various RL algorithms.
-However, our work only limits its application to the on-policy multi-agent actor-critic algorithm.
-To address this limitation, we plan to incorporate the distributional critic and opponent modeling into other RL frameworks, e.g., value-based RL or off-policy RL.
+The ablation studies and the baselines OMAC and DMAC prove that the OMA and CDC are both essential parts for our algorithm.
+That is, the CDC leads to a higher-quality OMA and in turn, the better OMA helps to improve the overall performance.
+Based on our above analysis, the proposed integration of OMA and CDC has the potential to improve the performance of various RL algorithms. {For future work, we will study how to model opponents with dynamic strategies only using the local information.
+In addition, we plan to {investigate extending DOMAC to value-based methods}.
+By doing so, we will show that the integration of distributional reinforcement learning and opponent {modelling} can act as a general plugin that benefits a wide range of reinforcement learning algorithms.}